Crisis Hotlines & Helplines

-Your journey in healing, recovering, and moving forward in life is our mission.
-The resources below are hand-selected to ensure that you are provided with the very best tools to move you forward in your journey.
+Supporting you in your journey of healing, recovering, and moving forward in life is our mission.
+The mental health resources below are hand-selected to ensure that you are provided with the very best tools to move you forward in your journey.
 Please note in full disclosure that these are affiliate links, meaning that a commission or incentive with links that you use.
 We truly appreciate your willingness and kindness in trusting our counseling practice.

-the resources below categorized based on your needs
+the resources below are categorized based on your needs

 Books To Improve Your Relationship